 Applicant Tracking Systems score your resume based on how well the information in it matches the job requirements.
 Those free government-funded employment centres call that “skills matching”, but there is much more to an ATS-friendly resume than simply listing a bunch of bulleted lines mirroring the skills and qualifications described in the job posting.

-While ATSs scan your resume for the keywords and keyphrases used in the job posting, they also recognize when those keywords and phrases have merely been regurgitated into a resume.
-A resume that matches too closely (that is, a 95 percent or higher match) may actually be flagged by the ATS and ultimately disqualified.
-You’ll have to put some work into incorporating the job posting information into your resume organically, using as many of the keywords and phrases as you truthfully can but being sure not to overuse them.
+While ATSs scan your resume for the keywords and key phrases used in the job posting, they also recognize when those keywords and phrases have merely been regurgitated into a resume.
+A resume that matches too closely (that is, a 90 percent or higher match) may actually be flagged by the ATS and ultimately disqualified.
+You’ll have to put some work into incorporating the job posting’s keywords and phrases into your resume organically, using as many as you truthfully can, but being sure not to overuse them.